 The appliance can be installed to a metal flue box conforming to BS715 Section 6 (For gas fires to BS5258: Part 5) having a minimum internal depth of 165mm.

 The opening must be within the following dimensions:

+Width Height

+Max.
+440mm Max.
+610mm

-Width Max.
-440mm Min.
-380mm Height Max.
-610mm\ Min.
+Min.
+380mm Min.
 525mm

-\ Though the total height of the closure plate will accommodate a maximum opening height of 650mm, heights above 610mm will leave the closure plate and sealing tape visible above the appliance.
+^{} The total height of the closure plate is 660mm and will accommodate a maximum opening height of 650mm (This allows a 10mm overhang).
+Heights above 620mm (Inclusive of sealing tape) will leave the sealing tape and closure plate visible above the appliance.